QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 A Network Digital Twin (NDT) provides a network emulation tool for scenario planning, impact analysis, and change management.
-Integrating a Network Digital Twin into network management together with AI, intent allows the network management take user intent data or service requirements as input, automatically assess, model, and refine optimization strategies under real conditions but in a risk-free environment.
+Integrating a Network Digital Twin into network management together with AI, it allows the network management activities to take user intent or service requirements as input, automatically assess, model, and refine optimization strategies under real conditions but in a risk-free environment.
 An environment that operates to meet these types of requirements is said to have service oriented AI for Network Operations.

-AI for Network Operation brings together existing technologies such as network digital twin, AI and may be seen as the use of a toolbox of existing components enhanced with a few new elements.
+AI for Network Operations brings together existing technologies such as Network Digital Twin and AI which may be seen as the use of a toolbox of existing components enhanced with a few new elements.

-This document describes an architecture and framework for service oriented AI for Network Operation, showing how these components work together.
-It provides a cookbook of existing technologies to satisfy the architecture and realize intent based networking to meet the needs of the applications.
+This document describes an architecture and framework for service oriented AI for Network Operations and shows how these components work together.
+It provides a cookbook of existing technologies to satisfy the architecture and realize intent based networking to meet the needs of the network service.

 --- middle